 Another happy ending here.
 The Rennes Court of appeal stepped in and overturned the lower court’s original decision, and little Fañch could legally keep his name with the tilde.
 I guess it doesn’t hurt that France’s junior interior minister, Laurent Nuñez, also has a tilde in his surname.

 A final word about first names in France:

-If you’re not a French citizen and your children are not French citizens but you live in France, you don’t have to abide by these French baby name laws.
+If you’re not a French citizen but live in France and have a child, you don’t have to abide by these French baby name laws.